pkom79/email-metrics-cloud/docs/BRANDING.md

 - Wins template fires when a subject-line category or length delivers ≥2× baseline RPE (or ≥1.5× with ≥15% revenue share) on ≥10k emails.
 Mention open/click lifts only when the cohort hits the same volume guardrail.
 - General template calls out revenue concentration across top sends and nudges the highest-RPE theme/length that clears the volume guardrail, even if lift < wins threshold.
 - When data supports it, the copy also flags underperforming themes/lengths that materially lag baseline so teams know what to retire or refresh.
+- Minor issues (e.g., small unsub spikes) show up only in the expanded copy as a “keep an eye on …” watchlist; the headline never leads with inconsequential warnings.
 - Copy tone: revenue-first, direct, and instructive.
 Always format percentage changes as `%` (no “pp”/“pts”).